-3.3 STUDENT PROFILES AND REVIEWS
+3.3 STUDENT ONE PAGE PROFILES AND REVIEWS

-The strategies that will be employed at the SEN Support stage and for students with EHCPs are recorded on the Student Profile illustrating provision that is additional to, or different from normally differentiated provision.
-Not all students with SEND will have a Student Profile but their progress will be monitored closely.
+The strategies that will be employed at the SEN Support stage and for students with EHCPs are recorded on the one -page profile illustrating provision that is additional to, or different from normally differentiated provision.
+Not all students with SEND will have a one page profile but their progress will be monitored closely.

-Contents of the Student Profile include:
+Contents of the one-page profile include:

 - A description of strengths / difficulties

 - Data referring to specific needs

 - Teaching strategies to be used

-- Student and parent views
+- Student and parent or carer views

-The Student Profile is communicated to all staff and to the parents/carers of the student.
-Student Profiles are regularly reviewed and updated as required.
+The one-page profile is communicated to all staff and to the parents and carers of the student.
+One page profiles are regularly reviewed and updated as required.

-Parents/Carers and students have regular contact with key staff and progress is reported at least 3 times a year.
+Parents, carers and students have regular contact with key staff and progress is reported at least 3 times a year.
 Meetings with parents take place at Parent Evenings and other whole school events.